Anthony Etherin

 Anthony Etherin (born 2 September 1981) is a British experimental formal poet and publisher for the imprint Penteract Press.
 He is known for his use of strict, often combinatorial, literary restrictions, most notably palindromes, anagrams, and aelindromes, a restriction of his own invention.
-He also composes constraint-based music, and hosts The Penteract Podcast.
+He also composes constraint-based music, and hosted The Penteract Podcast.

 Etherin seeks to promote literary constraints as poetic tools rather than just word games, and sees constraints as part of the same tradition as fixed poetry forms, saying that palindromes “possess innate poetic value, in the elegance of their abstract symmetry.”

 Work

 Twitter

 Etherin is known for his prolific use of Twitter, where he posts poems daily.
 These poems include award-winning palindromes, anagrammed lines poems, and minimalist sonnets composed in iambic monometer and dimeter.
 He has occasionally tweets triolets, a form for which has expressed a particular fondness.

 In August 2018, a palindrome of Etherin's went viral, following a retweet from children's author JK Rowling.
 The tweet was a rare topical palindrome by Etherin, addressing rumours that actor Idris Elba would be the next James Bond (‘Able Sir, did nobody fit recognise it ties in?
 Go, certify—do Bond, Idris Elba!’).
 More typically, Etherin's palindromes avoid proper names and cultural references (‘I sat, solemn.
 I saw time open one poem.
 It was in me, lost as I.’).